azuline/rose/docs/PLAYLISTS_COLLAGES.md

 Collages and playlists are stored on-disk in the source directory, in the `!collages` and `!playlists` directories, respectively.
-Each collage and playlist is a single `.toml` file inside their respective directory.
+Each collage and playlist is a single `.toml` file.

 For example: